ctco-dev/create-react-app/README.md

 Builds the app for production to the `build` folder.

+### `npm run lint` or `yarn lint`

+Runs [`tslint`](https://palantir.github.io/tslint/) linter to analyze your project.
+Run it with `--fix` flag to make it try to fix some errors automatically.

+### `npm run analyze` or `yarn analyze`

+Runs [source-map-explorer](https://github.com/danvk/source-map-explorer) to analyze the bundle size of your project inside `build` directory. _Should be run after building the app_.

 ## Official CRA User Guide

-The [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) includes information on different topics, such as:
+The official CRA [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) includes information on different topics, such as:

 ## How to Update to New Versions?